unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **_Courage._** Affected creatures can’t be frightened while in the area.

 **_Darkness._** Darkness fills the area.
-Normal light, as well as magical light created by spells of a lower level than the slot you used to cast this spell, can’t illuminate the area.
+Normal light, as well as tek light created by spells of a lower level than the slot you used to cast this spell, can’t illuminate the area.

 **_Daylight._** Bright light fills the area.
 Magical darkness created by spells of a lower level than the slot you used to cast this spell can’t extinguish the light.